practicalli/clojure/getting-started/install-clojure.md

 Establish a Clojure environment by installing the following:

 * rlwrap, a read line tool for an interactive command line
-* Clojure CLI tools (Leiningen and Boot should also work)
+* Clojure CLI tools - runs Clojure projects and the REPL
 * clj-new to create projects

+A command line REPL provides the essential tool for Clojure development.
+[Installing a Clojure aware editor](editor-install-guides) is recommended when developing Clojure projects.

 ## Clojure CLI tools